-The City of Burnaby is committed to reconciliation with Indigenous Peoples and implementing the Truth and Reconciliation Commission Calls to Action and the principles of the United Nations Declaration on the Rights of Indigenous Peoples, including recognizing that respect for Indigenous knowledge, cultures and traditional practices contributes to sustainable and equitable development and proper management of the environment.
+The City of Burnaby is committed to reconciliation with Indigenous Peoples and implementing the Truth and Reconciliation Commission Calls to Action, as well as the principles of the United Nations Declaration on the Rights of Indigenous Peoples.
+This includes recognizing that respect for Indigenous knowledge, cultures and traditional practices contributes to sustainable and equitable development and the proper management of the environment.